About

 • James Goodwin

-Mr Goodwin is the Chair of St John Ambulance ACT, is a member of the National St John Ambulance Board and is a Board Member of the ACT Road Safety Advisory Board – appointed by the Transport Minister.
-He is an active Mentor in the Women in Aviation program.
-He has previously been a non-executive director of Auto Skills Australia, the organisation tasked with reforming vocational education and training within the automotive industry.
+Mr Goodwin is the Chair of St John Ambulance ACT and is a member of the National St John Ambulance Board.
+He has previously been a Board Member of the ACT Road Safety Advisory Board – appointed by the Transport Minister - a Mentor in the Women in Aviation program and non-executive director of Auto Skills Australia, the organisation tasked with reforming vocational education and training within the automotive industry.
 James was previously a reporter and newsreader in Sydney and Canberra – including periods in the Federal Parliamentary Press Gallery.
 He holds a Bachelor of Arts in Communications and Politics.

 • Miranda Garnett